dysmalpy/dysmalpy/docs/overview_code_structure.rst

 These fitting routines then return a ``results`` object, which is an instance of the ``MCMCResults`` or ``MPFITResults`` class, as appropriate.

+Below is an overview schematic of the key classes and functionality of DysmalPy.

 .. image:: _static/dpy_code_schematic/dysmalpy_code_structure.svg